EnzeZ05/Web-AI-Interaction/README.md

-# Local DeepSeek Chat with Ollama + Streamlit
+# DeepSeek Chat with Ollama + Streamlit (Still in progress for live 2D interaction, global deployment and more functions)

 **Run DeepSeek‑R1 entirely offline with Ollama and give it a clean Streamlit interface — all developed from PyCharm under WSL.**